fluxninja/aperture/docs/content/architecture/architecture.md

 Aperture Agents can be installed on a variety of infrastructure such as Kubernetes, VMs, or bare-metal.
 They integrate with Service Meshes or can be used with SDKs to provide [flow control](/concepts/flow-control/flow-control.md) capabilities.
-Additionally, agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.
+Additionally, agents work with auto scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.

 ## Aperture Databases